Three-wattled bellbird: Distribution

 Famous for having one of the most unusual and distinct vocalizations of any bird in its range, the three-wattled bellbird exists from western Honduras south to eastern Panama.
 Bellbirds breed primarily in Costa Rican highlands in the cloud forest (March–September) and return to lower elevations in the mangroves for the interim months.

 Mating

 The bellbird has its own unique mating ritual.
 The male birds sneak up behind the females perching on a high branches.
 As the male quietly approaches the female, he opens his mouth a full 180 degrees to make his distinctive "bonk" sound in her ear, knocking the female off of her branch.
 They repeat this sequence, and after the courtship is over, the female departs to build the nest and raise the chicks alone.

 Ecology

 The species is completely frugivorous; it swallows the fruits from trees in the Lauraceae family, of which the avocado is a member.
 The bellbird performs an important role in seed dispersal.
 It regurgitates the seeds it cannot digest and deposits them in gap areas beneath song perches, which nearly doubles seedling survival rate.

+Three-wattled bellbird regurgitating a seed it cannot digest.
+Filmed in Bajo Tigre Reserve, Monteverde, Costa Rica.